solidjs/solid-router/README.md

 getUser.keyFor(id) // returns "users[5]"
 ```

+You can revalidate the cache using the `revalidate` method or you can set `revalidate` keys on your response from your actions.
+If you pass the whole key it will invalidate all the entries for the cache (ie "users" in the example above).
+You can also invalidate a single entry by using `keyFor`.

-This cache can be defined anywhere and then used inside your components with:
+`cache`` can be defined anywhere and then used inside your components with:

 ### `createAsync`